 I first applied the banding to the sides, then measured to add the BeM ground, and the box stayed like that for some time.

-After some discussion with my sweet Hon, the idea of a diamond-shaped insert was validated (her idea).
+After some thinking, the idea of a diamond-shaped insert was validated.
 So I added the Vavona burl diamond:

 and there it sat until late April, when I finally got to the parents’ and completely emptied the workshop.
 Having at great last access to my scrollsaw, I cutout the letters in Chlorociboria-stained beech – which, by the way, had interesting lines but was really munched-up, it’s amazing what CA glue can do to this wood, not only did it save and stabilize it but it also deepened the color!

 Now, how do you inset letters into an already veneered top?
 With patience and a soft touch.
 First I laid out the template for the letters and roughly marked their positions with a sharpie, making sure to only draw far from the edges.
 This was to have visual clues as to where I needed to put the letters:

 Then I glued the still thick letters to said template (which was printed reversed) with CA glue and proceeded to slowly take them down to thickness, with a sanding disk attached to my drill press.
 120 grit was actually pretty fast but not too aggressive, and the thinning down process came out fast and smooth.
 Mind you, the letters were completely impregnated with thin CA glue and left to harden for several hours.

 Sorry, I couldn’t shoot the sanding down process… I kept them kinda thick, all I needed here was to give them a nice, flat back (they started at 5.4 mm with quite a bow).
 So now that they were 2mm and flat, I laid the letters onto the box, adjusted the positions, and temporarily glued them with a tiny amount of CA glue: